-PATTERN MUTE

-Press a pad iii to mute/unmute the corresponding track locally.
-As this track will only be muted in the current sequence, this action is a pattern mute.

-GLOBAL MUTE

-Hold track and Press a pad iii to mute/unmute the corresponding track globally.
-In this case, the track will be muted across all sequences.
+- PATTERN MUTE: Press a pad IIII to mute or unmute the corresponding track locally.
+This action applies only to the current sequence, making it a pattern mute. - GLOBAL MUTE: Hold track and Press a pad to mute or unmute the corresponding track globally.
+This will mute the track across all sequences.